ParadigmPacket/WolfVue/README.md

 - Test with 1-2 videos first
 - Processing time varies by computer speed and video length
 - Check the processing report for detailed explanations
+- Yaml files for each model are often found paired with the .pt file in the weight's folder.
 Need help?
 Open an issue on GitHub with your error message and operating system.
 ## How It Works